ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 * "For predictions of covid-19, forecasts the linear regression algorithm should be used."
 * "The user authentication password must hold seven alphanumeric characters, including three capital letters and two digits."
 * “It is intended that the choice of the ordering algorithm is based on the algorithm complexity (mainly the execution time).” - In this context, it refers to the necessity of an ordering algorithm.
 It has a different impact in the "Performance" category in the "Response Time" subcategory.
+* The application should run on all platforms for which there exists a Java Virtual Machine. - In this context, it specifies the need of Java Virtual Machine to run the application.

 ### Interface Constraints
 _Specifies or constraints the features inherent to the interaction of the